Muhammadiyah: Doctrine

+Muhammadiyah's central doctrine is Pure Tauhid, derived from and consistent with the principles of Ahlus Sunnah wal-Jama'ah.
+The organization emphasizes the authority of the Qur'an and Hadith as the sources of Islamic law, serving as the legitimate basis for interpreting religious beliefs and practices.
+The movement's primary focus is to heighten the community's sense of moral responsibility and to purify their faith, aligning it with authentic Islam.
+Theologically, Muhammadiyah adheres to Sunni doctrine, calling for a direct return to the Qur'an and Sunnah.
+It advocates for the purification of faith by evaluating and weighing various local customs against Islamic Sharia, while simultaneously safeguarding Islamic culture and society from Shirk, (polytheism), as well as Takhayul (Believing in something unreal, irrational, or lacking a strong basis in religious teaching.), Bidʿah (unwarranted innovation), and Khurafat (Fabricated stories, myths, or tales of origin believed to be religious teachings, despite having no basis in the Quran or Hadith.), or TBC.

-Muhammadiyah strongly opposes syncretism, where Islam had coalesced with animism (spirit worship) and with Hindu-Buddhist elements that were spread among communities from the pre-Islamic period.
+Muhammadiyah strongly opposes syncretism, where Islam had coalesced with animism (spirit worship) and with Hindu and Buddhist elements that were spread among communities from the pre-Islamic period.
 Muhammadiyah opposes the tradition of Sufism that allows a Sufi leader (shaykh) to be the formal authority over Muslims.
 As of 2006, the organization was said to have "veered sharply toward a more conservative brand of Islam" under the leadership of Din Syamsuddin the head of the Indonesian Ulema Council.
-However, some factions of Muhammadiyyah tend to espouse the modernist movement of Muhammad Abduh rather than the Salafi doctrines of Rashīd Rîdá; which has been described as "rigid and conservative".
 Muhammadiyah refused to condemn LGBT people, because it believes that publicly condemning people affiliated with those identities and orientations would not help them "return to normalcy".